Castlevania II: Simon's Quest (NES)

 You’ve got to give Konami some credit.
 They were trying to be creative.
 They wanted to try out new things with their series.
 No one can accuse them of not attempting to be innovative.
 There are a lot of interesting ideas.
 A protagonist being manipulated by the villain, slowly wasting away as time marches on.
 A day and night system to give the game more atmosphere.
 A massive world to explore on your own.
 A leveling mechanic that doubled as your currency.
 It’s got the makings of a great game.
 The problem is that all of these ambitious ideas were mashed together so haphazardly that it crushed any of its potential.
 The challenging platforming segments - arguably the most fundamental aspects of the series - are almost completely absent.
 There’s no good sense of direction or goal, which forces you to waste time wandering aimlessly in the wrong directions.
 The puzzles are so ridiculously obscure, and even interacting with the NPCs and uncovering even the most basic secrets is a chore.
 Unless you’ve got the patience to explore every last possible way to advance to a new area, you’ll probably end up consulting a walkthrough.
 Considering how poorly made this game is, you’re going to need all the help you can get.

-If you enjoyed this Castlevania II: Simon's Quest review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Castlevania II: Simon's Quest review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!